andrasq/arlib/Readme.md

 ### http_build_query( queryParams, [options] )

+`http_build_query` from the [qhttp](https://www.npmjs.org/package/qhttp) package.

 format a query string like PHP's [http_build_query](http://php.net/manual/en/function.http-build-query.php).
 In particular, it handles nested objects and nested arrays.

-This function was moved and is now replushed from the [qhttp](https://www.npmjs.org/package/qhttp) package.
+This function was moved and is now republished from the [qhttp](https://www.npmjs.org/package/qhttp) package.
 Please see qhttp for details.